WebAssembly/spec/spectec/test-prose/TEST.md

   - the reference type reftype is valid.

 Memtype_ok
-- the memory type (PAGE limits) is valid if and only if:
+- the memory type (limits PAGE) is valid if and only if:
   - the limits limits is valid with the nat (2 ^ 16).

 Externtype_ok